- Barbel Winkler of Alfred Kärcher SE & Co. KG stated that Brightwork created fake news with its layoff and HANA coverage.

 “In the public situations in which it is used, the monarch or other dignitary is typically speaking not only in his or her personal capacity but also in an official capacity as leader of a nation or institution.”

-One of the most important features of Brightwork Research & Analysis is completely overlooked by Bärbel Winkler, which is that we take no money form any vendor.
+One of the most essential features of Brightwork Research & Analysis is entirely overlooked by Bärbel Winkler, which is that we take no money form any vendor.
 This is a feature not shared by all of the entities that are approved analysts for SAP.
-It is curious that nowhere does Bärbel Winkler note that media output is highly correlated with the financial connection to vendors.
-Apparently, this all-important point does not interest Bärbel Winkler.
+Curiously, nowhere does Bärbel Winkler note that media output is highly correlated with the financial connection to vendors.
+This all-important point does not interest Bärbel Winkler.

 Is the Brightwork Article Opinion?